sebastian-blaszczak/java-portfolio/README.md

 >An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

 So I created a anagram solver that:
-* Inputs of solver are two equali sized arrays of string
+* Inputs of solver are two equali sized arrays of string,
-* Output is a List of booleans, if two words are anagrams then it will show true if not it will show false
+* Output is a List of booleans, if two words are anagrams then it will show true if not it will show false.

 Solver was tested by set of cases: